melikos1984/redux/docs/introduction/Ecosystem.md

 # 生態系

-Redux is a tiny library, but its contracts and APIs are carefully chosen to spawn an ecosystem of tools and extensions.
+Redux is a tiny library, but its contracts and APIs are carefully chosen to spawn an ecosystem of tools and extensions。

-For an extensive list of everything related to Redux, we recommend [Awesome Redux](https://github.com/xgrommx/awesome-redux).
-It contains examples, boilerplates, middleware, utility libraries, and more.
+For an extensive list of everything related to Redux，我們推薦 [Awesome Redux](https://github.com/xgrommx/awesome-redux)。它包含 examples, boilerplates, middleware, utility libraries, and more。

 On this page we will only feature a few of them that the Redux maintainers have vetted personally.
 Don’t let this discourage you from trying the rest of them!
 The ecosystem is growing too fast, and we have a limited time to look at everything.
 Consider these the “staff picks”, and don’t hesitate to submit a PR if you’ve built something wonderful with Redux.